JanWilczek/wolf-sound-blog/_posts/dsp/2024-02-24-how-to-stem-audio-signal-using-python-and-matplotlib.md

 Explanation:

 1. In the `main()` function, we generate a sine and pass the initial 40 samples into the "stem and save" function.
-2. In the `stem_signal()` function, we mostly adjust figure's properties.
+2. In the `stem_signal()` function, we mostly adjust the figure's properties.
 We adjust the limits of the figure to include all samples.
 Lines starting with `ax` turn off the ugly frame of the plot.
-3. In `save()` function, we create the output directory and then save the figure there with high quality and transparent background.
+3. In the `save()` function, we create the output directory and then save the figure in it with high quality and transparent background.

 ## Code explanation video